-Ready to upgrade your closet with some ethically produced animal-friendly shoes?
-Welcome!
-We wrote this guide to vegan shoes for you.
-Whether you’re looking for sustainable sneakers, hide-less heels, fur-free flats, sheep-sanctioned sandals, satin stilettos, vegan leather boots, or any other style of footwear, I promise you can find the perfect pair without harming a soul.
+Whether you’re looking for sustainable sneakers, hide-less heels, fur-free flats, sheep-sanctioned slippers, satin stilettos, fashionable vegan leather boots, the best vegan hiking boots, or any other style of footwear, you can find the perfect pair without harming a soul.

 Below we’ve included a list of the most popular fully-vegan shoe brands.
 You’ll also find a round-up of vegan-friendly brands that offer at least some vegan shoes.
 And finally, we suggest a few Big Box stores that are likely to carry “accidentally vegan” shoes—an option that’s especially useful if you’re shopping on a budget.